Objectification and Sexualisation

 This event is organised by philosophers, but we welcome applications from those working in other disciplines too.

-Talks will be 30 minutes, with 15 minutes for questions.
-This will be an in-person event, but we aim to provide provision for speakers who cannot travel to join us online.
+• This will be an in-person event, but speakers who cannot travel to us will be presenting online.

 This event is generously sponsored by the Society for Applied Philosophy and the Aristotelian Society.
-It is paired with another workshop at the University of Leeds, entitled "Sex, Deception & Consent", of which details to follow, to coincide with the UN's 16 Days of Activism
+It is paired with another workshop at the University of Leeds, entitled "Sex, Deception & Consent", of which details to follow, to coincide with the UN's 16 Days of Activism.

 Supporting material